Dark Mode

 Adding Dark Mode Classes

-When customizing templates, use Tailwind’s dark: prefix to add dark mode variants:
+When customizing templates, use Tailwind’s dark: variant:

-<div class="bg-white dark:bg-gray-800 text-gray-900 dark:text-gray-100">
+<div class="bg-white dark:bg-gray-900 text-gray-900 dark:text-gray-100">

 Content that adapts to dark mode